magneticio/vamp.io/content/resources/using vamp/environment-variables.md

                                                   # Vamp reports error.
 ```

-### Example 4: Combining all scopes and references
+#### Example - combine all scopes and references

 As a final example, let's combine some of the examples above and include referenced breeds.
-In this case, a we have two breed artifacts already stored in Vamp and include them by using the `ref` keyword.
+In this case, we have two breed artifacts already stored in Vamp and include them by using the `ref` keyword.

-We override all `JVM_HEAP_SIZE` variables at the top scope.
-However, we just want to tweak the `JVM_HEAP_SIZE` for service `frontend_app:1.0-b`.
-We do this by adding a `environment_variables` at the service level.
+In the below blueprint:

+* we override all breed scope `JVM_HEAP_SIZE` variables with cluster scope `environment_variables`
+* to further tweak the `JVM_HEAP_SIZE` for the service `frontend_app:1.0-b`, we also add service scope `environment_variables` for that service.

 ```yaml
 ---